-An adjustment of \$60.0m (2019: \$63.0m) has been made to the fair value of Operational Port Land at 30 June 2020 to recognise the resilience work that needed to be undertaken to support the land and achieve the assessed value determined by Colliers International in their independent valuation.
-The resilience works costs are estimated with reference to the expected costs for remediation works undertaken for part of the operational port land. \$7.2m of remediation works were completed during the year.
-The land resilience provision was increased by \$7.1m for the revised estimate of the cost to complete the remediation works.
+An adjustment of \$63m (2018: \$63m) has been made to the fair value of Operational Port Land at 30 June 2019 to recognise the resilience work that needed to be undertaken to support the land.
+The resilience work costs are estimated with reference to the expected costs for remediation works undertaken for part of the Operational Port Land.

-There is a significant level of uncertainty attached to the level of adjustment to be recognised for port land resilience.
+There is a high level of uncertainty attached to the level of adjustment to be recognised against the port land resilience.
 This uncertainty includes the appropriate level of resilience required for each area of land, the range of potential technical solutions available to provide the desired level of resilience, and the cost of each potential solution.

+Planning for the works to be undertaken is underway.
 The adjustment to the fair value of Operational Port Land is a critical accounting estimate as the actual costs of resilience works may differ significantly from the estimate.

-A 15% increase/decrease in the estimate of the cost of the works would result in a movement in the fair value of Operational Port Land of \$9.0m.
+A 15% increase/decrease in the estimate of the cost of the works would result in a movement in the fair value of Operational Port Land of \$9.5m.